-- Review and update existing clinical guidelines by 2024. - Implement Cook Islands National Oral Health Survey by 2025 and/or ensure oral healthrelevant questions are on future NCD STEPS, DHS, and/or census. - Develop 5-year oral health action plan. - Routine mobile dental programme for all islands established. - Number of new arrangement of cooperation established with oral health partners.
+- Review and update existing clinical guidelines by 2024. - guestions are on future NCD STEPS, DHS, and/or census. - Develop 5-year oral health action plan. - · Routine mobile dental programme for all islands established. - Number of new arrangement of cooperation established with oral health partners.